Tony0921/Chrome-Extension-GPT-Code-Reviewer/README.md

 ## Features

 - **Upload Files**: Quickly upload your code files to get them reviewed by ChatGPT.
-- **Seamless Integration**: Works directly on `https://chat.openai.com/` for a smooth user experience.
+- **Seamless Integration**: Works directly on [ChatGPT](https://chat.openai.com/) for a smooth user experience.
 - **Custom Styling**: The extension comes with its own styles to ensure clarity and user-friendliness.

 ## Installation

-1. Open the Chrome browser and [navigate to the GPT Code Reviewer on the Chrome Web Store](https://chrome.google.com/webstore/detail/gpt-code-reviewer/mfebbjnnjjedlmbgpdfpkfmmkghaiboo?fbclid=IwAR341zWeodJUiedTio7YWsIqXBRADEczX3A0cVnP89B989_AS_SUm-ElAqY).
+1. Open the Chrome browser and navigate to the [GPT Code Reviewer](https://chrome.google.com/webstore/detail/gpt-code-reviewer/mfebbjnnjjedlmbgpdfpkfmmkghaiboo?fbclid=IwAR341zWeodJUiedTio7YWsIqXBRADEczX3A0cVnP89B989_AS_SUm-ElAqY) on the Chrome Web Store.
 2. Click on "Add to Chrome".
 3. Follow the on-screen instructions to complete the installation.